backflush/casaCriativa/README.md

 ## Contribuing

 It was developed by me during one many Rocketseat's Discover Plataform projects, my tutor was [Mayk Brito](https://github.com/maykbrito).
+I tried to evolve the project, changed the framework used to display JavaScript in HTML, it was using [Nunjucks](https://mozilla.github.io/nunjucks/) and now it's using [EJS](https://ejs.co/) and changed the architectural pattern that didn't exist to MVC.
 I'll be glad to receive any feedback about something that a I need to redo.
 And if you have any question....

 Reach me at: bwesleysouza@gmail.com